weakish/docs-en/views/realtime-guide-beginner.md

 > Notes about default query conditions:
 >
-> When querying conversations, if there isn’t any `where` condition specified, `ConversationQuery` will look for conversations containing the current user by default.
+> When querying conversations, if there isn't any `where` condition specified, `ConversationQuery` will look for conversations containing the current user by default.
 Such condition will be dismissed if any `where` condition is applied to the query.
 If you want to look for conversations containing certain `clientId`, you can follow the way introduced in [Queries on Array Values](#queries-on-array-values) to perform queries on `m` with the value of `clientId`.
-This won’t cause any conflict with the default condition.
+This won't cause any conflict with the default condition.

 ### Using Regular Expressions